PONZA-ME - Coasts and islands as models for Multidisciplinary and Ecosystem studies: welcome to PONZA Island

 Health Insurance

-Participants are responsible for an adequate health insurance during their participation in the program.
-Participants should possess an EU health insurance card.
+Participants are responsible for adequate health insurance during their participation in the program.
+Participants should have a valid EU health insurance card (EHIC).

 Visa